Yogs-Community-Projects/yogs_community_projects/apps/jj_twitch_extension/README.md

 ### twitch review

+Change
+0.0.6
+Updated capabilities, Allowlist for Image Domains, Added https://assets.jinglejam.no1mann.com
+Reason: In the future the logos for the charities are hosted there.

+Extension Description
 This is an update to the "Unofficial Jingle Jam Schedule", now renamed to "Jingle Jam Community Extension".
 The Jingle Jam is a charity registered in England and Wales.
 From now JJ is used to shorten Jingle Jam